bcandraas/Data-Analyst-Portfolio/README.md

 ## Project 1 - SQL (Google BigQuery)

+Exploratory Data Analysis in Google BigQuery by using The Look E-commerce and Iowa Liquor Sales Forecasting dataset.

 ## Project 2 - Python (Google Colab)

 This dataset is e-commerce startup based in Portugal that recently opened an online website to sell their product.
 The e-coommerce needs help to increase their marketing conversion rate by doing more targeted marketing using customer segmentation.